Detailed FAQ for Your Rady Shell Visit

 You can go to our Rady Shell Ticketing FAQ Page.

-The Rady Shell at Jacobs Park will replace the temporary performance and event venue with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
-The development of the park and venue will feature a permanent, architecturally remarkable and acoustically superior stage that will allow the Symphony to enhance its musical presentations and the visitor experience.
-Terraced seating will allow visitors unobstructed views from nearly all seating locations.
+The Rady Shell at Jacobs Park replaces the temporary performance and event venue with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
+The development of the park and venue features a permanent, architecturally remarkable and acoustically superior stage that allows the Symphony to enhance its musical presentations and the visitor experience.
+Terraced seating allows visitors unobstructed views from nearly all seating locations.

 A work of art in itself, the acoustically engineered stage features a concert shell designed to complement the San Diego Convention Center sails and surrounding downtown development.
 The stage provides a larger performance space for both the orchestra and guest artists.
 Additional project design components include: